rugglcon/aoc2022/README.md

 Advent of Code 2022 solutions

 ### Running the solutions
-kinda janky at the moment - just make sure the `solve` function for the desired day is import to the `main.py` file, call it, then run `python3 main.py`.
+just run `python3 day<day>` - each day is a script that will run for that day